ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

+.. _lifespan:

 Lifespan
 ========
 Each monster has a lifespan which determines how much longer it has to live.
 Stress, fatigue, tournaments, and the inevitable progression of time will lower a monster's remaining lifespan.

 Once a monster's lifespan reaches :code:`0`, they will die.

+.. _weekly_lifespan_decrease:

 Weekly decrease
 ---------------
 At the start of every in-game week, your current monster's lifespan decreases by a base amount of :code:`10`.
-Their lifespan is then further decreased based on the monster's current stress and fatigue.
+Their lifespan is then further decreased based on the monster's current :ref:`stress <stress>` and :ref:`fatigue <fatigue>`.

 .. csv-table::
     :header: "Stress", "Lifespan decrease"